EliasJorgensen/connect/README.md

 # [Connect](https://connect.eliasjorgensen.me)
-Connect is a P2P video conferencing web-app.
+Connect is a minimalistic, non distracting, chat web-app made with React and Socket.io

 It makes use of the following technologies: